-The church in Sulisławice was built in the second half of the 13th century.
-Around 1600 it was rebuilt and obtained its present shape.
-In the 17th and 18th centuries, renovations were made to change the interior design.
+The church in Sulisławice was built in the second quarter of the 13th century.
+It was first recorded in written sources in 1326, when the parish priest Lambin was mentioned.
+Around 1600, the church was rebuilt, and in the following years of the 17th and 18th centuries renovations were made to change the interior design.
+The last renovation works were carried out in the years 1955-1957 and 2011-2014.

-In the Romanesque period, the church had a rectangular nave, but it is not known how the original chancel looked like.
-In the southern elevation there was a late Romanesque portal, closed with a semicircular moulded archivolt.
-The interior was illuminated by small, semi-circularly closed, splayed window openings.
-An unknown number of them was pierced in the southern wall of the nave, and a single one in the western elevation.
+The church was built of sandstone ashlar arranged in fairly regular layers.
+In the Romanesque period, it had a rectangular nave 6.7 meters wide, but it is not known how the original chancel look like.
+In the southern façade there was a late Romanesque portal, closed with a semicircular, moulded archivolt over the smooth panel of the tympanum.
+The interior was illuminated by small, semicircularly crowned windows, splayed on both sides.
+An unknown number of them was pierced in the southern and northern walls of the nave, and a single one in the western elevation.
+On the western façade, on sandstone stones, braided rosettes were cut, probably being an attempt at sculptural decorations.

 Świechowski Z., Katalog architektury romańskiej w Polsce, Warszawa 2009.